awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatch/README.md

   [README](../README.md#Prerequisites) in the dotnetv3 folder.

 The examples in this folder use the default user account.
-The call to initialize the Amazon CloudWatch client does not specify the AWS Region.
-Supply the AWS Region to match your own as a parameter to the client constructor.
-For
+The call to initialize the client object does not specify the AWS Region.
+The following example shows how to supply the AWS Region to match your own as a parameter to the client constructor:
-example:

 ```
 IAmazonCloudWatch cwClient = new AmazonCloudWatchClient(Amazon.RegionEndpoint.USWest2);
 ```

-Once the example has been compiled, you can run it from the command line by first navigating to the folder that contains the .csproj file, and then issuing the following command:
+After the example compiles, you can run it from the command line.
+To do so, navigate to the folder that contains the .csproj file and run the following
+command:

 ```
 dotnet run